benjamingaines/Swith-to-Adobe-Analytics/How to Switch to Adobe Analytics.md

 *image here*

-### Save segments and share it with Experience Cloud
+### Save segments and share them with Experience Cloud

 To save the segment and share it with Experience Cloud: